Eschewing the ‘Arrive-Teach-Leave’ Approach, Seed Invests in Long-Term Healthworker Training in Africa

 “What that allows is job creation and remittances.
 It builds an economy around healthcare workers, and it solves multiple problems at once.
 The population of Africa is growing so there is a workforce that can be in service for the world.
 So we’re trying to be very ambitious in thinking about how to solve these problems.”

-Image Credits: Seed Global Health.
+Image Credits: Seed Global Health, Seed Global Health.

 Combat the infodemic in health information and support health policy reporting from the global South.
 Our growing network of journalists in Africa, Asia, Geneva and New York connect the dots between regional realities and the big global debates, with evidence-based, open access news and analysis.
 To make a personal or organisational contribution click here on PayPal.